apioo/fusio/README.md

 ## Configuration

 You can either manually install Fusio with the steps below or you can also use the browser based installer at `public/install.php`.
-Note because of security reasons it is highly recommended to remove the installer script after the installation.
+Note because of security reasons it is highly recommended removing the installer script after the installation.

 * __Adjust the configuration file__